cyclops1982/Sodaq_Universal_Tracker/Readme.md

 ### On-the-move Functionality

 The firmware supports, except for the default and alternative fix intervals, a third fix interval that is dependent to movement: if the acceleration on any axis goes over (or below in the case of a negative axis) the acceleration set in Acceleration% parameter for over the set duration, the on-the-move fix interval becomes active until "Timeout" minutes have passed since the last movement detected.

+### Minimum time between Fixes
+The setting `Minimum time between Fixes` allows you to combine the On-the-move functionality and the GPS fix functionality without getting duplicate messages being send.
+Getting a GPS fix, and sending out the LoRa packet is quite heavy on the battery consumption, and therefor limiting this can be useful for specific scenario's.
+This is best explained with an example.

+Let's say you have a GPS Fix interval of 30 minutes.
+This would send an update *every* 30 minutes.
+Let's say you also set the on-the-move functionality with a Fix Interval of 15 minutes.
+Let's say the device is always moving, this means the device would send an update *every* 15 minutes.
+With these settings, it would send out an update around 6 times over the course of an hour.
+Every 15 minutes because of movement, and every 30 minutes because of the GPS fix.

+If you set `Minimum time between Fixes` to 15 (minutes), then you would only have received 4 updates.

+Internally, this simply works by storing the date/time when the last GPS fix was *initiated* and comparing this to the current date/time minus the `Minimum time between Fixes` setting.
+If the calculated date/time is later than the last GPS fix, then the update will be send.
+Otherwise the GPS fix is aborted.

+This can have a slightly negative effect when Fix Intervals are set to a somewhat longer time.
+As an example, consider the GPS Fix Interval of 4 hours, and a One-the-move fix interval of 30 minutes.
+Let's say the device moves for 1.5 hours.
+So the One-the-move interval performs 3 GPS fixes.
+Just after the last on-the-move fix, the GPS Fix Interval is triggered.
+It will compare the last fix and realize that no GPS fix is needed because it has just send out a on-the-move fix.
+The device does not move anymore.
+This would mean that it will take another 4 hours before another fix is send out.
+The time in between receiving a packet is than more than 4 hours.

 ### Message Frame content